widjajs/Expression_Evaluator/README.md

 # Expression Evaluator

 A simple expression evaluator implemented in C, inspired by **Crafting Interpreters** by Robert Nystrom.
-This project covers parsing and evaluating arithmetic expressions, including support for variables and basic operators, up through strings.
+This project covers parsing and evaluating arithmetic expressions and basic operators.
+This will eventually be expanded to a fully fledged language.

 ## Features
 - **Arithmetic operations**: `+`, `-`, `*`, `/`